rebeccaryang/blackjack/README.md

 # Blackjack
 ## Summary
-> This is a lightweight Blackjack game built in Backbone.js
+> This is a lightweight Blackjack game built in Backbone.js and CoffeeScript